How to improve your computational research experience

 Ask what, then why, then how.
 At any stage of a project make sure you can define exactly what you’re trying to do.
 Then make sure you can justify why you’re trying to do it.
 Only then should you figure out how to do it.
 A complex implementation that isn’t necessary in the end saps up time and effort.
 This holds at all scales, from writing a function to making a figure to designing a multi-year research program.

-Judge findings using “SIM” criteria (sound, informative, meaningful).
+Judge results using “SIM” criteria (sound, informative, meaningful).
 To check whether a result is scientifically valuable, ask whether it is (1) sound—you don’t have any significant errors (statistical or otherwise) in your work, (2) informative—one could have expected a different result given reasonable background knowledge, and (3) meaningful—it moves the field toward a more unified understanding of the system (e.g. by drawing new connections or questioning existing theory).
 Learning to judge the value of your results greatly simplifies deciding when to build on what you have vs when to change direction.
 (Note: this regards scientific value; clinical or engineering value can have more varied definitions.)

 Assess benefits before costs.
 Everything has a cost but not everything has a benefit.
 Visualize exactly what you expect an experiment, simulation, or analysis to yield before considering what’s required to undertake it.
 What specific plots will you make?
 How will you write down your conclusions from them?
 Only once you’re sure a direction has a decent chance of yielding a valuable outcome should you evaluate the resources it will require then decide whether it’s worth pursuing.

 But expect the unexpected.
-Even perfect research plans yield unexpected findings; if they didn’t, science would be a lot less fun.
+Even perfect research plans yield unexpected findings; if they didn’t, science would be a lot less interesting.
 Be prepared for the unexpected and stay flexible enough to change your plans if doing so seems worthwhile.
 However, be aware of whether your plans are endlessly meandering vs converging to something concrete and contained.

 Beware of complexity.
 It lurks at every corner and usually makes life harder.
 It can be tempting to use sophisticated methods just because they’re cutting-edge and popular, but approaching a question as simply as possible makes your science cleaner, faster, more reliable, and easier to refine along the way.
 Some complexity is usually required, of course, but proceed with heavy caution when adding moving parts to your goals or methods.